oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 Sharing Group Name (`name`) of value type `string` with one or more characters contains a human-readable name for the sharing group.

 The Sharing Group Name is optional and can be chosen freely by the entity establishing the sharing group.
+However, the following values are reserved for the conditions below:

-For the Max UUID, the value of `name` SHALL exist and be `Public`.
+- For the Max UUID, the value of `name` SHALL exist and be `Public`.
-For the Nil UUID, the value of `name` SHALL exist and be `No Sharing allowed`.
+- For the Nil UUID, the value of `name` SHALL exist and be `No sharing allowed`.

 ##### Document Property - Distribution - Text